-Read the scientific article // Get the source code
+Read the research article // Get the source code

 The Mesa project, led by Jonathan Goldman (Associate Professor of Musicology in the Faculty of Music of the University of Montreal), focused on the digital recreation of the eponymous 1966 live electronic work by American experimentalist composer Gordon Mumma.

 Mesa was originally a duo for bandoneon and home-made electronics, performed by composer and pianist David Tudor and Mumma himself.
 Shortly after its composition, it also became the soundtrack to the Merce Cunningham‘s choreography Place.

 The project’s goal was to reproduce the electronics used in the performance of Mesa using modern digital technology.
 The resulting software would be used in a live performance with Goldman on the bandoneon and composer Ofer Pelz operating the digital electronics.
 This new digital version was presented at the Montréal/Nouvelles Musiques festival on February 27th 2017, at the Agora Hydro-Quebec (Montréal).